Expatriate insurance: International health insurance

-Those traveling abroad for shorter periods of time might wish to purchase a travel medical policy which can provide assistance during emergency medical situations abroad.
+For expatriates traveling abroad for shorter periods of time they can purchase a travel medical policy which can provide assistance during emergency medical situations abroad.
 These policies are less expensive as they are time specific rather than annual policies, this allows the policyholder to specifically tailor the plan to the exact length of their trip.
 A majority of international travel insurance policies will also allow the policyholder to be evacuated to the nearest center of medical excellence in the event of a serious illness or injury; it is also possible to obtain repatriation coverage.

-Policy-holders should understand how their medical policy will assist them if they need urgent medical care abroad, and specifically the assistance their policy will provide in locating medical facilities.

 Policies are underwritten in one of two ways: moratorium; and full medical underwriting.
 With moratorium underwriting, applicants are not required to disclose any medical declarations, and so some pre-existing conditions may be covered; although, there are restrictions to the coverage of pre-existing conditions.
 New or unexpected conditions occurring after the start date are covered according to policy conditions.
 Full medical underwriting requires the collection of a full medical history, and usually excludes coverage of pre-existing conditions.